 There are many benefits of an SCA membership, including our regular email newsletter, SCA Roadside Roundup, and two outstanding printed publications: SCA Journal, published semi-annually and SCA Road Notes, published quarterly.

 Looking for more roadside news?
-Sign up for the recently launched Society for Commercial Archeology e-newsletter – Roadside Roundup.
-The quarterly e-newsletter will bring the latest SCA news, a roundup of roadside news articles and more.
+Subscribe to the Society for Commercial Archeology’s FREE e-newsletter – Roadside Roundup.
+This quarterly e-newsletter will bring the latest SCA news, a roundup of roadside news articles and more.
 Through Roadside Roundup, SCA is publishes short user-submitted articles, calls attention to endangered roadside resources, highlights roadside places for sales and shares up-to-the-minute roadside news.
 Send in your tips and suggestions to enews@sca-roadside.org.

 SCA Road Notes provides timely news about the organization and commercial archeology.
 Produced quarterly since 1993, the eight-page publication features articles and announcements on commercial archeology.
 This newsletter has been designed by noted roadside historian and graphic designer Rick Kilby since 2005, and features four regular columns: